 Color terms and concepts, such as "color space," "spot color," "gamut," and "source profile" appear in bold throughout this document.
-If you are new to desktop color, or if any terms are unfamiliar, see Glossary.
+If you are new to desktop color, or if any terms are unfamiliar, see the "Glossary" on page 77.

 For additional information